-Telangana is one of the 29 states in India, located in southern India.
-Telangana is bordered by the states of Maharashtra to the north and north west, Chhattisgarh to the north, Karnataka to the west and Andhra Pradesh to the east and south.
+Facts About Telangana: Telangana is one of the 29 states in India, located in southern India.
+Telangana is bordered by the states of Maharashtra to the north and north-west, Chhattisgarh to the north, Karnataka to the west and Andhra Pradesh to the east and south.
 Following a movement for separation, it was awarded separate statehood on 2 June 2014.
 Hyderabad will continue to serve as the joint capital city for Andhra Pradesh and Telangana for a period of not more than ten years.

 Government of Telangana